A localized consensus-based sampling algorithm: Comparison to alternative methods

-\Cref{eq:compare:pcbs:pcbs} is very remeniscent of the localized CBS dynamics \cref{eq:lcbs:loc-prec:lcbs}.
-We now compare the two, highlighting three main differences. \begin{enumerate}[label={(\roman*)}] \item Localized CBS includes the correction term $\nabla_u\cdot\mathbf C_{U,t}$.
-As $\beta\rightarrow\infty$ and~${\kappa\rightarrow0}$, then, we expect convergence to the corrected interacting Langevin dynamics, under which even non-Gaussian and multimodal $\pi$ are invariant.
-In polarized CBS, we do not expect a similar convergence. \item By including the preconditioner $\mathbf C_{U,t}$ in the distance weighting for the localized mean, localized CBS has affine-invariant dynamics when $\mathbf C_{U,t}$ is a weighted or unweighted covariance.
-The polarization kernels proposed for polarized CBS in \cite{bungertPolarizedConsensusbasedDynamics2024}, on the other hand, are not affine-invariant. \item Using $\widehat\pi$-based and distance-based weights in the (relatively cheap) mean computation is crucial in both methods, since that drives evolution towards high-probability regions and allows multimodal sampling.
+\Cref{eq:compare:pcbs:pcbs} is very reminiscent of the localized CBS dynamics~\cref{eq:lcbs:loc-prec:lcbs}.
+We now compare the two, highlighting three main differences. \begin{enumerate}[label={(\roman*)}] \item Localized CBS includes the correction term $\nabla_u\cdot\mathbf P_{U,t}$.
+As $\beta\rightarrow\infty$ and~${\kappa\rightarrow0}$, we expect convergence to the interacting Langevin dynamics, under which even non-Gaussian and multimodal $\pi$ are invariant.
+In polarized CBS, we do not expect a similar convergence. \item By including the preconditioner $\mathbf P_{U,t}$ in the distance weighting for the localized mean, localized CBS has affine-invariant dynamics when $\mathbf P_{U,t}$ is a weighted or unweighted covariance.
+The kernels proposed for polarized CBS in~\cite{bungertPolarizedConsensusbasedDynamics2024} are not affine-invariant as they weight the distance between two particles by a fixed matrix.

+One could modify the kernel in polarized CBS to make it affine-invariant, e.g., by replacing $D$ by $\mathcal C(\rho_t)$.
+While interesting, this would not change the other benefits of localized CBS.

+\item Using $\widehat\pi$-based and distance-based weights in the (relatively cheap) mean computation is crucial in both methods, since that drives evolution towards high-probability regions and allows multimodal sampling.
 On the other hand, we find that the benefits of using weights in the (relatively expensive) covariance preconditioner are significantly less clear.
 Yet, this can be costly: distance-weighted statistics need to be computed for each of the $J$ particles, instead of once, globally.
 Polarized CBS uses the same weighting for both the mean and the covariance, while localized CBS decouples these two elements and allows to use a cheap, unweighted covariance as a preconditioner.
-Especially in higher-dimensional problems, this can make localized CBS the computationally cheaper method. \end{enumerate}
+This can make localized CBS the~\mbox{computationally}~cheaper~method in~higher-dimensional~problems. \end{enumerate}